david-chidester/Cruise-Industry-Market-Research/README.md

 # Neurodiversity_in_the_Workplace_Data_Analysis
-We will be analyzing this data science project on the cruise line industry for Nuerodiversity in the workplace training.
+We will be analyzing this data science project on the cruise line industry for Neurodiversity in the workplace training.

 For this project, we are divided the work up into two groups: